fennel-ai/client/docs/pages/api-reference/operators.md

 ### Explode

 Fennel allows you to explode `List` type columns into separate rows by using the `explode` operator.
+The behavior of this operator is similar to the `explode`function in [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html).

 The `explode` operator has the following parameters: